Find a Provider

 After learning to recognize your voice, your face, and your touch, and to associate them with comfort, your baby will start responding even more to you during these months — and will even give you a smile!

 Babies this age spend more time awake and become more curious about their surroundings.
-They are getting physically stronger and better able to coordinate movements.
-Encourage the learning process by talking to your little one, responding to his or her vocal expressions, and providing colorful age-appropriate toys.
+They are getting stronger and starting to coordinate movements.
+Encourage the learning process by talking to your little one, responding to any vocal expressions, and providing colorful age-appropriate toys.

-You'll now see your baby's personality emerge.
-In the first month or two of life, newborns depend on others to initiate interaction.
-But by the end of the third month your baby will engage you with facial expressions, vocalizations, and gestures.
+In the first month or two of life, newborns depend on others to lead interaction.
+But by the end of the third month, your baby will engage you with facial expressions and vocalizations.
+You'll begin to see your baby's personality emerge!

-Your baby will carefully watch your facial expressions and listen to your voice, responding to you with coos and gurgles.
-At around 2 months, your baby will respond to your smile with a smile.
-Between 3 and 4 months, most infants can squeal with delight and laugh out loud.
+Your baby will carefully watch your facial expressions and listen to your voice, responding to you with sounds and gurgles.
+At around 2 months, babies seem happy to see caregivers and smile when they talk or smile at them.

-Babies will start to open and shut their fists, opening up new possibilities.
-They can hold a rattle placed in their hands.
-They'll soon discover that they're the one that made the rattle make noise!
+Babies also start to open and shut their fists.
+This means they may be able to hold a rattle placed in their hands.
+They'll soon discover that they're the ones that make the rattle make noise!

 How Can I Help My Baby Learn?

 Respond to coos and gurgling with sounds of your own.
-Encourage your baby to keep using his or her voice.
+Encourage your baby to keep “talking.”
 In this way, your little one learns about language and back-and-forth conversation.

 Watch for signs — fussing, squirming, or crying — that your little one might be ready for a break.